codingMustache/codingMustache/README.md

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+What is known as &quot;the brain&quot; of the Computer?
- 1. Utah Teapot
+ 1. Motherboard
- 2. Pixar Teapot
+ 2. Keyboard
- 3. 3D Teapot
+ 3. Graphics Processing Unit
- 4. Tennessee Teapot
+ 4. Central Processing Unit

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Central Processing Unit
 </details>